 Window boxes make up for their small size with dapper charm and an easy intimacy.
 They are big enough — and prominent enough — to attract the ambitions of a grand garden designer, and small enough not to overwhelm the enthusiasm of a novice.
 Urban farmers can plant a window box with a quick crop of lettuce in spring, or fill one with parsley, basil, rosemary and other herbs for a steady supply for the kitchen all summer long.

-—Keep up with the seasons.
 When a brilliant spring display of hyacinths and pansies is done, plant some hard-working petunias or other annual flowers for the summer, and then chrysanthemums in the fall.
 For a tailored and sophisticated look, add some touches of white flowers.

-— Take care of your window boxes: plants in pots need fertilizer to grow and bloom, and they have to be watered regularly.
+Plants in pots need fertilizer to grow and bloom, and they have to be watered regularly.
 You can add slow-release fertilizer when you plant, or fertilize with a water-soluble fertilizer mixed in a watering can.